 - Some protections have been eliminated.
 For example, filing for bankruptcy no longer delays or stops eviction actions, driver’s license suspensions, legal actions for child support, or divorce proceedings.

-- Changes were made to creditor priority, in that persons who are owed unpaid child support and alimony take priority over any other creditor.
+- Changes were made to creditor priority, in that persons who are owed unpaid child support and alimony takes priority over any other creditor.

 - Also, after the conclusion of the bankruptcy proceeding, but before any debt can be discharged, debtors must participate in a government-approved financial management education program.